ctron/dentrassi.de/content/blog/2010/02/25/2010-02-25-equinox-remote-terminal-console.md

 SVN Link to the project: <http://pubsvn.inavare.net/openscada/modules/aurora/trunk/org.openscada.osgi.equinox.console/>

-Also we played a little bit with an IRC bot that exposes the OSGi console of Equinox to an IRC server.
+Also, we played a little bit with an IRC bot that exposes the OSGi console of Equinox to an IRC server.
 This is not really tested and just a proof of concept.
 But it works.
 If you like check out <http://pubsvn.inavare.net/openscada/modules/aurora/trunk/org.openscada.osgi.equinox.ircbot/> and play with it ;-)